Our R&D focus areas

 Areas of research interest

-When science takes us beyond our core focus areas into other diseases, we may explore partnering routes and open innovation as a way of addressing unmet medical needs
+When science takes us beyond our core focus areas into other diseases, we are open to exploring partnering routes and open innovation as a way of addressing unmet medical needs.

 Advancing patient care in neurodegenerative diseases with unmet medical needs

 AstraZeneca continues to push the boundaries of science in neuroscience in collaboration with other innovative partners across industry and academia.
-Our Neuroscience iMed focuses on the discovery and development of new treatments for psychiatric, neurological or analgesic disorders affecting the central or peripheral nervous system, across small molecules, biologics and new modalities such as PROTACs and ASOs.
+Our IMED Neuroscience team focuses on the discovery and development of new treatments for neurological and psychiatric disorders as well as chronic pain, across small molecules, biologics and new modalities such as PROTACs and ASOs.

 Areas of research interest